Raspi-it/landingpage/README.md

 # Landingpage
-This website should feature the work of F. Mechelke and also connect/referr ro his present pojects.
+This website should feature the work and projects of the PO and also connect/referr ro his current pojects.